 Ernst and Young UK have scrapped their policy of only hiring the highest of grade scores for university graduates in accounting.
 We think it points to a positive change in the accountancy industry for the future.

-Here’s a little snapshot of the Orbit Accounting and Tax conversation on the subject.
+Here’s a little snapshot of The Orbit Group conversation on the subject.
 And why we believe you need more then book smarts to make a decent accountant.